-- (a) Helmets (BS7928:2013), pads, gloves and protectors are mandatory and must be worn when batting and wicket keeping. - (b) Thigh pads, chest and arm guards are optional and should be considered.
+- (a) Helmets (BS7928:2013), pads, gloves and protectors are mandatory and must be worn when batting and when wicket keeping within 3m of the stumps. - (b) Thigh pads, chest and arm guards are optional and should be considered.

 5. Ground Setup